Grupo-SEMEAR-USP/swarm_in_blocks/swarm_collision_avoidance/README.md

 ### avoidCollision Method

-This method analyzes, every 0.1 seconds, the position between each pair of clovers in the swarm.
+This method analyzes, every tenth of a second, the position between each pair of clovers in the swarm.
 If one of these detected distances is less than the minimum safe distance, the angle between the trajectories is calculated using the scalar product concept.
 After that, a function is called that deals with the collisions according to the angle detected or the fact that one of the drones is stationary.

 #### If one of the clovers is stopped